GIR-pub/deepdotweb/_pages/index.md

 **Archive: Privacy Guides, and History from DeepDotWeb.**

-I was broken-hearted to recently find out that deepdotweb got seized.
+I was broken-hearted when I found out that deepdotweb got seized.

 The world should have user-friendly access to the educational materials that were previously available on deepdotweb.com.